 Your child does not need every latest and greatest toy out there, so make sure you are being selective in what you purchase to get the most for your money.

 Is RIE for you?

-We also don’t have a toy room packed to the ceiling.
-I am selective in the toys my children have.
+My children are 12 and 14 now.
+But when they were young, we didn’t have a toy room packed to the ceiling as I was always selective in the toys my children had.
 They do not need everything.

-I also encourage unstructured free play every single day!
-And we have no screen days (1-2 a week).
+I also encouraged unstructured free play every single day!

 It will also depend on your personality as the parent.